NCH clubs and societies

 Queen of NCHESS puns, we welcome Kings and Queens to our knights of NCHESS and port to rook your world.
 With our membership of £3, including three glasses of port, bring change as we won’t accept cheque, mate.
 Don’t worry if you’re a rook-ie.

-NCH Live is the music within NCH, facilitating and making space for live music performances at NCH..
-We perform every week at the Thursday Society Evenings for our fellow students, creating the vibe with live background jazz piano.
-We also play in the SCR whilst everyone is having a few drinks with before our infamous guest lecturers take up the stage in the Drawing Room.
+NCH Live facilitates and makes space for live music performances at NCH.
+We perform every week at the Thursday Society Evenings for our fellow students and staff, creating the vibe with live background jazz piano.
+We also play in the SCR whilst everyone is having a few drinks before our esteemed guest lecturers take up the stage in the Drawing Room.

 At Opera Society welcome all – from first timers looking for something a little different, to seasoned fans.
 We organise trips to the exciting Opera shows that London has to offer – recently to Cosi fan Tutti, Tosca and Don Giovanni.
 We are also master student-ticket-hunters, with many tickets available under £10, taking advantage of student tickets for Royal Opera House just around the corner in Covent Garden.